-Learn from Anatomy to Improve Your Poses
+Learn Anatomy to Improve Drawing the Human Body

 - Cervical spine — supports and provides mobility to the head